steem-driver/autopilot/README.md

 ### Current Features

-1. Automatically claim the SCOT tokens (PAL, SCT, ZZAN, etc.) for the users of this service every 2 hours
+1. Automatically claim the SCOT tokens (PAL, SCT, ZZAN, etc.) for the users of this service every hour

 ### How to Use